TameemaRehman/Numix-Compiler-/README.md

-# MathSeq Compiler
+# Numix Compiler

 A domain-specific language (DSL) compiler for numerical patterns and mathematical sequences, implemented in C++.

 ## Overview

-MathSeq is an imperative/procedural language designed specifically for working with mathematical sequences, patterns, and numerical computations.
+Numix is an imperative/procedural language designed specifically for working with mathematical sequences, patterns, and numerical computations.
 It features Python-like syntax with strict typing and compiles to intermediate three-address code.

 ## Language Features